laboon/ebook/text/10_what_is_software_testing.md

 At a high level, it's a way of providing an estimate of software quality to stakeholders (that is, people who have a direct interest in the system, such as customers, users, and managers).
 While stakeholders may not directly care about the quality of software, they are interested in managing risk.
 This risk can take many forms.
 For customers, using software involves risks that they will lose data, risks that their operations will fail, risks that they will spend more money on the software than it will save them.
 For internal stakeholders, risks may include not releasing a software system on time (or at all), losing customers by releasing a substandard product, or even facing a lawsuit.
 By testing software, you can provide a better estimate of how much risk the stakeholders will have to take on.

 Software testing provides an independent view of the software product.
-Developers are notorious for - consciously or unconsciously - taking it easy on the code that they write.
+Developers are notorious for---consciously or unconsciously---taking it easy on the code that they write.
 I wish I could say that when I write code, I avoid this, what with my focus on software quality.
 However, oftentimes my conversations with someone testing my software go like this:

 > _Me:_ "I got the square root routine working!
 It's twice as fast as it was before!"
 >